Anonymous-AAA/Errory/README.md

 ## Output

 Compilation errors,Runtime errors(Along with timeout errors) and Mismatching testcases are stored in different files in the error_ASSGX_ subfolder.
-Mismatching testcases output file is actually the output of the diff command in Linux.
-To understand the output refer to a tutorial like this [one](https://www.geeksforgeeks.org/diff-command-linux-examples/).
+Mismatching testcases output file is actually the output of the diff command in context mode (-c).
+To understand the output better refer to a tutorial like this one on [GeeksforGeeks](https://www.geeksforgeeks.org/diff-command-linux-examples/).

 ### Sample Output
 ```